ICLAD-Hackathon/ICLAD-Hackathon-2025/GCP-infrastructure-setup.md

 # 🧪 Example: Running a Docker Image (Example: Spec2Tapeout Problems)

 > This is just **one example** Docker image for the Spec2Tapeout problems.
-Other categories will have other Docker images.
+Other categories will have other Docker images that can be pulled in the same way as documented in the problem category readmes.

 ---